-- Garages must be designed as an integral component of the dwelling and roof form. - Garages with openings perpendicular to the street are not permitted. - For garages on lots greater than 21 metre depth, the garage must be setback 5.5 metres from the front boundary or as stipulated within the relevant MCP. - Front loaded garages must have a zero or 150mm setback OR at least 1m setback from the side boundary. - Garages must be setback a minimum 500mm from the front dwelling line - Garages on front loaded lots must not be greater than 6m in width - 7.
-Front loaded lots less than 10.5m in width are limited to a single garage when single storey. - 8.
+- Garages must be designed as an integral component of the dwelling and roof form. - Garages with openings perpendicular to the street are not permitted. - For garages on lots greater than 21 metre depth, the garage must be setback 5.5 metres from the front boundary or as stipulated within the relevant MCP. - Front loaded garages must have a zero or 150mm setback OR at least 1m setback from the side boundary. - Garages must be setback a minimum 840mm from the front dwelling line. - Garages on front loaded lots must not be greater than 6m in width. - Front loaded lots less than 10.5m in width are limited to a single garage when single storey. - 8.
 Garage doors must be sectional or panel-lift style.
-Roller doors are not permitted to the front of a garage.
+Roller doors are not permitted to the front of a garage. - 9.
+The garage door must be of a timber or "timber look" finish with a clear or timber stain finish. - 10.
+On lots greater than 12.5m width, garages may be constructed flush with the front building line only when a minimum 1m wide verandah, balcony or similar is provided to the full width of the dwelling.